basilesportif/blog/input/part2.md

 1. `c`: our "set up the subject" formula.
 This makes a new subject
 2. `b`: the memory slot in our new subject where an arm is And then we run the arm located at `b` against the new subject.

+You can think of this as setting up a subject, pulling a stored procedure from it, and then running that procedure against the subject.

 ## `10`, Replace a Memory Slot
 Before explaining `10`, we need to introduce a new operator, `#`.